Carrie Lam: Early life and education

-Born Cheng Yuet-ngor to a low-income family of Zhoushan ancestry in Hong Kong, Lam was the fourth of five children.
+Born Cheng Yuet-ngor to a low-income family of Zhoushan ancestry living at 229 Lockhart Road, Wan Chai, Hong Kong, Lam was the fourth of five children.
 Her father was from Shanghai and worked on ships.
-She was born and grew up in a tenement house on Lockhart Road, Wan Chai, where she finished her primary and secondary education at St. Francis' Canossian College, a Catholic girls' school in the neighbourhood, where she was head prefect.
+She was born and grew up in a subdivided tenement flat on 229 Lockhart Road, Wan Chai, where she finished her primary and secondary education at St. Francis' Canossian College, a Catholic girls' school in the neighbourhood, where she was head prefect.

 After leaving school, Lam attended the University of Hong Kong.
 Through her student activism, she came to know Lee Wing-tat and Sin Chung-kai, who later became prominent pro-democracy legislators.
 She co-organised exchange trips to Tsinghua University in Beijing.
 To better understand society and participate more actively in student activities, she switched her course of study from social work to sociology after the first year to avoid placements.
 Lam eventually graduated as a bachelor of social sciences in 1980.

 After graduating from the University of Hong Kong, she became an administrative officer in the Hong Kong Civil Service.
-In 1982, while she remained a civil servant, the Hong Kong government funded her postgraduate studies at the University of Cambridge, where she met her future husband, mathematician Lam Siu-por.
+In 1982, while she remained a civil servant, the Hong Kong government funded her further studies at the University of Cambridge, where she met her future husband, mathematician Lam Siu-por.

+She had been awarded the Undergraduate Advanced Diploma (UGAdvDip or UGAD) in 1982 from Cambridge.
+UGAD is a FHEQ Level 6 award, the academic level is the equivalent to the final year of a bachelor's degree and they are generally accepted as equivalent to a bachelor's degree or a Graduate Diploma.